Eric Haase Player Props: Tigers vs. White Sox

 Eric Haase At The Plate

-- Haase has five doubles, two home runs and 11 walks while batting .248.
+- Haase is batting .248 with five doubles, two home runs and 11 walks.

-- He has hit a long ball in two of 38 games played this year, and in 1.5% of his plate appearances.
+- He has hit a long ball in two of 39 games played this season, and in 1.4% of his plate appearances.

-- In 15.8% of his games this season, Haase has had at least one RBI.
-He's picked up more than one in 7.9% and driven in three or more of his team's runs in one contest.
+- Haase has driven in a run in seven games this season (17.9%), including three games with more than one RBI (7.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.